DIp15739/Free-for-developers/README.md

 ## DBaaS

    * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
+   * [Astra](https://astra.datastax.com/register) — Cloud Native Cassandra as a Service with 10GB free tier
    * [elephantsql.com](https://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
+   * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service, up to 1M messages/month and 20 connections free
    * [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 5GB
    * [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
    * [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
    * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
    * [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, 1 Redis instance free
    * [MemCachier](https://www.memcachier.com/) — Managed Memcache service.
 Free for up to 25MB, 1 Proxy Server and basic analytics